 Smart organizations like Atlassian, Dropbox, Airbnb, and Shopify invest in design systems to provide their products with a consistent look, streamline the design and development process, and boost their teams’ productivity.

-A design system is a collection of reusable components that are coded and documented and transparent standards that enable designers and developers to collaborate and build coherent digital products.
+A design system is a collection of reusable components that are coded and documented, providing transparent standards that enable designers and developers to collaborate and build coherent digital products.

 Over the past few years, the concept has gained significant momentum because it aligns with the general trend of project automation.
-In the next years, design systems will become a must-have for every organization that wants to build consistency across products and unlock the potential of their design teams.
+In the near future design systems will become a must-have for every organization that wants to build consistency across products and unlock the potential of their design teams.

 Should designers learn how to code?
 That’s one of those questions for which nobody seems to have an answer.

 Recent trends show that we may have been asking the wrong question.
 Consider the rapid evolution of design tools that help designers focus on design and generate code automatically.
 For example, Airbnb has developed an internal workflow where designers sketch a UI and get the code for it in a few seconds.

 One of the most popular UI prototyping tools, Principle, requires almost no knowledge of coding.
 New tools like Framer X and Modulz can automatically translate UI patterns into React components, allowing developers to build upon designs instead of replicating them in production.